TorMap/tormap/README.md

 ## Development

+The easiest way to get started quickly is by running the `docker compose up` command in the root project directory.
+This requires [Docker Compose](https://docs.docker.com/compose/) to be installed on your system.

 ### Requirements

 Make sure you have at least 100 GB of free disk space, since the downloaded archive and local DB will take up a lot of space.

+If you are not using [Docker Compose](https://docs.docker.com/compose/) for development, you will need to install system requirements.
 On most `Unix` systems you can use the installation script `./install`.
 It will try to use your package manager to install missing requirements.
 Depending on your shell you run the script with `./install` or `bash ./install`.

 If you use Windows or the `./install` script failed, please install these manually: